-There are no reportable events occurring after the reporting date which have not otherwise been disclosed within this document.
+There are no reportable events occurring after the reporting date which have not been described in this document.

 Related Party Transactions

 The following amounts were paid or accrued as payable to officers and directors or to companies controlled by those officers and directors.
 These expenditures were recorded at the amounts negotiated and agreed to by the parties and are summarized below: